 Swakopmund town was established by the German colonialists, the buildings are very German and the town is full of a lot of white people.
 Most black people live in townships.
-If you want to experience the authentic people and culture of Namibia visit the townships — here we got to eat game meat and their local food pap(more ugali).
+If you want to experience Namibia's authentic people and culture, visit the townships — here we had game meat and their local food pap(more ugali).

 Our next stop was the Cape Cross Seal Reserve, home to the largest breeding seal colony in the world.
 On the drive here you will get to see the pristine coastline and pass by stands with salt crystals.
 We had to stop to get some.
 There is no seller on the stand so you put your money in a tin, the price of the salt crystal is indicated on the stand.

 I have only seen seals on TV but at Cape Cross I was surrounded by what looked like hundreds of seals, before you get to the colony you will be hit by their pungent smell and the sound of goats.
 Yes…seals sound like goats.

 After the Cape Cross, we started our journey to the Skeleton Coast, a place I first heard of when we were planning the itinerary.